whitedark9/medical-notes/src/pages/pediatrics/cvs/vsd.md

 ### Left-to-Right Shunt

+> Blood flows abnormally from the left side of the heart or systemic circulation (higher pressure) to the right side of the heart or pulmonary circulation (lower pressure) through a congenital or acquired defect.

 - Left ventricle has higher pressure than right ventricle
-- **During systole**, blood flows from left ventricle to right ventricle through the ventricular septal defect (`Pansystolic murmur`)
-- **Effect**: Increase volume in right ventricle and Increase pulmonary circulation
+- **During systole**, blood flows from left ventricle to right ventricle through the ventricular septal defect (`Pansystolic murmur`) >>> Increase volume in right ventricle >>> Increase pulmonary circulation

 ### Increased Pulmonary Circulation

-- Right ventricle pumps the extra blood into pulmonary arteries (Increase pulmonary blood flow/`Pulmonary hypertension`)
-- **Effect**: Increase blood returns to the left atrium via pulmonary veins
+- Right ventricle pumps the extra blood into pulmonary arteries >>> Increase pulmonary blood flow (`Pulmonary hypertension`) >>> Increase blood returns to the left atrium via pulmonary veins

 ### Increase Left Atrial and Left Ventricular Filling

-- **During diastole**, extra blood in the left atrium flows into the left ventricule
-- **Effect**: Increase blood flow through the mitral value during systole (low-pitched and rumbling `Mid-diastolic murmur` at the apex of the heart)
+- **During diastole**, extra blood in the left atrium flows into the left ventricule >>> Increase blood flow through the mitral value **during systole** (low-pitched and rumbling `Mid-diastolic murmur` at the apex of the heart)

 ## Clinical Features